Supporters of Wright Elementary School display signs during the Cedar Rapids School Board meeting on Jan. 12, 2026. (photo/Cindy Hadish)

 “I want to keep these neighborhood schools open,” the second-grade teacher, who has been at Wright for 25 years said, before the Cedar Rapids School Board met to discuss possible closures on Jan.
 12, 2026.

-A standing room only crowd of more than 100 people filled the larger board room before another wall was opened with additional chairs.
+A standing room only crowd of more than 100 people filled the larger board room before a dividing wall was opened with additional chairs.

 Boleyn said she disagreed with the push towards larger schools, especially for students facing socioeconomic and language challenges.